Phantom cosmology in an Extended Theory of Gravity: Abstract

 \section{Abstract}

-In the present work, we have constructed some phantom cosmological models in a simple extended theory of gravity.
-In the geometrical part of the action, we have considered a coupled linear function of the Ricci Scalar and the trace of the energy momentum tensor in place of the Ricci scalar.
+Some phantom cosmological models without big rip singularity have been constructed in a simple extended theory of gravity.
+In the geometrical part of the action, a minimally coupled linear function of the Ricci Scalar and the trace of the energy momentum tensor have been considered in place of the Ricci scalar.
 Four Little Rip and Pseudo Rip models have been investigated where the equation of state parameter evolves asymptotically and sufficiently rapidly to $-1$.
 The effect of the coupling constant of the extended gravity theory on the dynamics has been discussed.
 Possible wormhole solutions for the phantom models are obtained.
 The possibility of Big Trip in wormholes are discussed for the models.

 \textbf{PACS number}: 04.50kd.\\ \textbf{Keywords}: Extended Gravity, Little Rip, Wormhole solutions .